Daniel-KM/Omeka-S-module-Reference/README.md

 * "Browse by reference" (http://www.example.com/s/my-site/reference).
 * "Hierarchy of references" (http://www.example.com/s/my-site/reference-tree).

-The results are available via json too: simply add `?output=json` to the url (available only for lists).
+The results are available via json too: simply add `.json` to the url (available only for lists).
+The old `?output=json` is deprecated and will be removed in version 3.4.12.

 The config is the same in the main config form or in the block form for pages.